hashicorp/terraform/website/docs/commands/init.html.markdown

 contains a configuration and will attempt to initialize that configuration.

-Optionally, init can be run against an empty directory with the `-with-module=MODULE-SOURCE` option, in which case the given module will be copied into the target directory before any other initialization steps are run.
+Optionally, init can be run against an empty directory with the `-from-module=MODULE-SOURCE` option, in which case the given module will be copied into the target directory before any other initialization steps are run.